-Every OneWord has to be used with a * before it to make clear to our system that you are searching for a registered OneWord and not just doing a general map search for the same term.
-So for example you must always enter *johnoffice or w3w.co/*JohnOffice – and searching for *London / London will take you to two different places.
+Every OneWord has to be used with a * before it to make clear to our (or a partner's) system that you are searching for a registered OneWord and not just doing a general map search for the same term.
+So for example you must always enter *JohnOffice or w3w.co/*JohnOffice – and searching for *London / London will take you to two different places.

-Also, remember be sure to display your OneWord with the * in any public places, emails to friends/customers to ensure that it is always entered correctly.
+Also, remember to display your OneWord with the * in any public places, emails to friends/customers, websites etc. to ensure that it is always entered correctly.

 You may want people who have your OneWord to also have your postal address for reassurance.
 If so, you can enter it in the optional fields in the “Edit OneWord” screen.
 You can also choose to enter a phone number or any special instructions.
 This additional information is completely optional and you may choose not to add it, but it means you do have the option of giving your OneWord out and knowing that the recipient can access your postal address, phone number and “ring top bell” (or similar) as well as your precise location!

 The privacy of a OneWord is much like a telephone number that is not listed in the telephone directory.
 It will be private to you, and anyone who you choose to share it with.
 Obviously if you put your OneWord in a publicly viewable place such as a website, it will be public to those who see it.
 It will not be public in any kind of address book or listing on the what3words website; if a user searches for a location which has a OneWord associated with it, the OneWord will not be displayed, only the free 3 word combination will be shown.